inisoye/halver/README.md

 ### API

-- Social authentication with Apple and Google OAuth.
+- 🔐 Social authentication with Apple and Google OAuth
-- Immediate contributor charging and creditor settlement via the Paystack API.
+- 💳 Immediate contributor charging and creditor settlement via the Paystack API
-- Recurring charging and settlements based on user-selected intervals.
+- 🔄 Recurring charging and settlements based on user-selected intervals
-- Record of unregistered bill participants and automatic addition to bills when these participants register.
+- 👥 Record of unregistered bill participants and automatic addition to bills when these participants register
-- Record of arrears on bills to allow for late payments.
+- 📊 Record of arrears on bills to allow for late payments
-- Push notifications and real-time updates.
+- 🔔 Push notifications and real-time updates

 ### Mobile

-- Fully themed with dark and light mode colours.
+- 🎨 Fully themed with dark and light mode colours
-- Social authentication with Apple and Google OAuth on iOS and Google OAuth on Android.
+- 🔐 Social authentication with Apple and Google OAuth on iOS and Google OAuth on Android
-- Split breakdown screen that automatically reacts and recalculates contribution allocations when the user makes edits.
+- 🧮 Split breakdown screen that automatically reacts and recalculates contribution allocations when the user makes edits
-- Performant layout animations.
+- ⚡ Performant layout animations
-- Add bill participants from contact list.
+- 📇 Add bill participants from contact list
-- Push notifications and real-time updates.
+- 🔔 Push notifications and real-time updates
-- Biometric authentication for payments.
+- 🔒 Biometric authentication for payments

 ## 📱 Screenshots